The Community (Samfundet): History

-A dominant figure in the following years was Nicolay Fardal (1883-1960), who was pastor in the congregation in Kristiansand from 1928 to 1960.
+A dominant figure in the following years was Nicolay Fardal (1883–1960), who was pastor in the congregation in Kristiansand from 1928 to 1960.
 During his time as a pastor the adherents to The Community grew and there were few theological disputes.
 This period of growth and theological harmony lasted until the early 1990s, when the church's ban on trousers for women was challenged.
 This controversy was solved by allowing the members of the church to follow their conscience when it comes to dressing appropriately and decently.
 The years that followed brought several liberalizations and reforms.

 Theology

-The church identify as an evangelical-lutheran denomination, with its foundation on the Bible, the Apostles', Nicene and Athanasian Creeds, Luther's Small Catechism and the Augsburg Confession.
-However The Community have several distinct teachings, which distinguish them from the mainstream Lutheran denominations.
-Most importantly, The Community does only recognize baptism performed in churches where the Word is rightly preached and the sacraments are properly administered.
-Since the church considers itself to be the only known church that does preach the Word rightly and administer the sacraments properly, they do not recognize baptism performed anywhere else.
+The church identifies as an Evangelical Lutheran denomination, with its foundation in the Bible, the Apostles', Nicene and Athanasian Creeds, Luther's Small Catechism and the Augsburg Confession.
+However, The Community has several distinct teachings which distinguish them from the mainstream Lutheran denominations.
+Most importantly, The Community only recognizes baptisms performed in churches where the Word is rightly preached and the sacraments are properly administered.
+Since the church considers itself to be the only known church that does preach the Word rightly and administer the sacraments properly, they do not recognize baptism performed anywhere else; in 2012, they decided to continue the practice.
+The church used only Bibles in Blackletter script until close to the turn of the 21st century.